buggyrace/buggy-race-about/docs/running/announcements.md

 ## Editing announcements

 You can choose to enable HTML in any announcement (set **Allow HTML** to `Yes`).
 This allows you to use markup like `<strong>bold</strong>`.

-But be careful!
+{: .warning}
+Be careful if you enable HTML in an announcement!
-It is possible to break layout on pages if you do not close every tag that you open.
+It _is_ possible to break layout on pages if you do not close every tag that you open.

+{: .note}
 When you change an announcement it will _always_ revert to being hidden.
-You must explicitly **publish** them after changing them.
+This is effectively an "are you sure?" failsafe.
+You must always explicitly **publish** an announcement after you've changed it.